sumithprabhu/Raisecoin/README.md

 ## Contributing

-We welcome contributions to enhance RasiCoin.
+We welcome contributions to enhance Raisecoin.
 To contribute:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).
 3. Commit your changes (`git commit -m 'Add some feature'`).